77ph/tgnews/README.md

 - 2 Detect english and russian files, using cld2 lib
 - 3 Perform preliminary clasterisation, using LDA method.
 Prepare labeled dataset for classification
 - 4 Use SGD Classifirer for traing and test data.
 Predict category for every document
 - 5 Use LDA again to detect threads and rank them for every category.
-Define category - "others" and define files with nesws.
+Define category - "others" and define files with news.
 - 6 Save all data in two csv files - stage41.csv (eng) and stage42.csv (ru)

 ***languages.py news.py categories.py thread.py top.py***